-Our creamy roasted red pepper soup and gouda soup recipe is ready in less than 25 minutes.
+My creamy roasted red pepper gouda soup recipe is ready in less than 25 minutes.
 With a splash of heavy cream and herbs, this vegetarian red pepper soup is loaded with flavor.
 Perfect for when you are short on time.
+Speaking of, I use jarred red peppers to make this fast and easy.

 This post may include affiliate links.
 Please read my disclosure policy.